mohammad-naimur-rahman/docspace-frontend/README.md

-# DocScace Document Management application
+# DocSpace Document Management application

 ### It's a fullstack application using MERN stack and this is the frontend part of the application